gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

 As specified in the [Open GoPro Bluetooth API]({% link specs/ble.md %}#sending-and-receiving-messages), we must enable notifications for a given characteristic to receive responses from it.

+{% note %}
-{% note It is necessary to define a notification handler to pass to the bleak `start_notify` method.
+It is necessary to define a notification handler to pass to the bleak `start_notify` method.
 Since we only care about connecting to the device in this tutorial (and not actually receiving data), we are just passing an empty function.
-A future tutorial will demonstrate how to use this meaningfully. %}
+A future tutorial will demonstrate how to use this meaningfully.
+{% endnote %}

 To enable notifications, we loop over each characteristic in each service and enable the characteristic for notification if it has `notify` properties: